Last Exit on Brooklyn: History

 Cisski died on August 25, 1992.
-In 1993 the University repossessed the building occupied by the coffeehouse, and the Last Exit's new owners moved it to upper University Way.
+In 1993 the University ended the lease of the building to the coffeehouse, and the Last Exit's new owners moved it to upper University Way.
 The Last Exit on Brooklyn closed in 2000.
 The space the original Last Exit once occupied now houses staff members from the University of Washington's Human Resources Department.

 In popular culture

 The Last Exit was included in Clark Humphrey's 2006 book of historical photographs Vanishing Seattle.

 Descriptions of the interior and atmosphere of the Last Exit appear in Kristin Hannah's 2008 novel Firefly Lane, in David Guterson's 2008 novel The Other, and in Marjorie Kowalski Cole's 2012 The City Beneath the Snow: Stories.